Tobermory Certification Weekend

 • Registration: Fill in the Certification Profile Form.

-• Fathom Five Tag: Fill in the Fathom Five Diver Registration form by April 30, 2025.
+• Fathom Five Tag: The Fathom Five Diver Registration Form will be sent to you separately.

-• Equipment: Bring your scuba equipment, except tanks.
+• Equipment: Arrange for your scuba equipment, except tanks.
 (Note: Tanks are provided in Tobermory.)
-Your instructors will provide a checklist of scuba gear to bring, suitable for your certification dives.
+Your instructors will provide a checklist of scuba gear to bring, suitable for your certification dives, and let you know about equipment rental for HHUC members at Hart House.

-• Accommodation: For two nights (Friday and Saturday), shared accommodation to reduce the cost.
+• Accommodation: For two nights (Friday and Saturday), consider shared accommodation to reduce the cost.

 • Transportation: Carpooling is a great option — If you are driving, please offer a ride to your fellow divers on the scuba course WhatsApp.
 If you need a ride, check the scuba course WhatsApp.